 Opioid analgesics may result in deaths due to unintentional or intentional overdose or intoxicationrelated accidents.
 However, the majority of data focus on unintentional overdose.
 The rates of fatal toxicity involving prescription opioid analgesics have escalated in tandem with the increasing rates in opioid analgesic prescribing, abuse, addiction, and diversion.
 Unfortunately, additional valuable information is not revealed by the mortality data, such as whether the potential cause of the fatality was opioid ingestion for intoxication or for pain control, or whether the decedent was taking the medication as prescribed, using the opioid nonmedically (e.g., for insomnia control), using the medication plus someone else's prescribed opioid for poorly managed pain, or taking someone else's prescribed opioid to get high.
 Also unknown is the relative contribution of the opioid to the fatality.
-In one postmortem study of fatalities involving prescription opioids, 79% of decedents also tested positive for alcohol and other drugs [86].
+In one postmortem study of fatalities involving prescription opioids, 79% of decedents also tested positive for alcohol and other drugs [85].
 In the absence of more details surrounding opioid fatalities, crafting preventive measures is difficult, and estimates of the true fatality rate from prescription opioids remain elusive.

 Regional differences have been found in fatal drug overdose involving opioids, with the highest rates occurring in the Southwest and Appalachian regions.
 Differences between states have also been found.
-Data from 2018 indicate the highest fatal drug overdose rates occurred in West Virginia (51.5 per 100,000), Delaware (43.8 per 100,000), Maryland (37.2 per 100,000), Pennsylvania (36.1 per 100,000), Ohio (35.9 per 100,000), and New Hampshire (35.8 per 100,000.
-Drug overdose deaths decreased by 4.6% from 2017 to 2018 [87].
-Significant increases in drug overdose death rates during this period were primarily seen in California, Delaware, Missouri, New Jersey, and South Carolina [87].
+Data from 2021 indicate the highest fatal drug overdose rates occurred in West Virginia (90.9 per 100,000), Tennessee (56.6 per 100,000), Louisiana (55.9 per 100,000), Kentucky (55.6 per 100,000), New Mexico (51.6 per 100,000), and

+Ohio (48.1 per 100,000.
+In 2020, 91,799 drug overdose deaths occurred in the United States.
+The age-adjusted rate of overdose deaths increased by 31% from 2019 (21.6 per 100,000) to 2020 (28.3 per 100,000).
+Opioids were involved in 68,630 overdose deaths in 2020 (74.8% of all drug overdose deaths) [86].
+Significant increases in drug overdose death rates during this period were primarily seen in California, Mississippi, Virginia, and South Carolina [87].

 According to one analysis, nearly one in four people on Medicaid received prescription opioids in 2015 [88].
 The report analyzed 1.8 million opioid prescriptions written for 3.1 million Medicaid members across 14 states.
 According to the CDC, Medicaid patients are prescribed opioids at twice the rate of non-Medicaid patients and are at six times the risk of overdose [89].
 However, essential information was omitted in this CDC report but uncovered by an investigation into Washington state opioid fatalities [90].
 Left out of the CDC publication was the policy decision in early 2004 by the State of Washington to list methadone as a preferred opioid analgesic, as a cost-cutting measure.
 Morphine was the only other long-acting opioid placed on the preferred analgesics list.
 Methadone fatalities increased from 140 in 2002 to 256 in 2004.
 Many of these fatalities involved the combination of methadone and other prescribed medication, particularly benzodiazepines and antidepressants; of the 274 methadone-related fatalities in 2009, prescribed medications for anxiety or other mental-health concerns were found in 43% of decedents.
 The number of methadone fatalities in 2006 was 300% greater than the number attributed to any other long-acting pain reliever.
-Although the escalation in methadone fatalities had become obvious, the cost-cutting objectives were significant and state officials maintained the stance that methodone was safe and effective [91].
+Although the escalation in methadone fatalities had become obvious, the cost-cutting objectives were significant and state officials maintained the stance that methadone was safe and effective [91].